-A Sankey diagram is one of the most popular low diagrams mainly used to depict flows between different parts of your data.
+A Sankey diagram is one of the most popular low diagrams that depict flows between different parts of your data.
 In addition, the chart presents the data in a balanced manner that the wider the link, the greater the quantity flow.
 The diagram has a killer structure in that the nodes are interconnected by links from one to the other to create a continuous data structure.

 Sankey Diagram: The Most Common Use Cases and Examples